 Is a position of five E-mini futures contracts financially equivalent to a position of one regular-sized larger futures contract on the same side of the market in the same contract month?

 Yes.
 The daily settlement prices for the E-mini futures contracts are the same as the settlement prices for the corresponding contracts months of the regular-size contracts.
 Accordingly, a customer who has a long position of five E-mini futures contracts and a short position of one regular-sized futures contract in the same contract month is perfectly hedged.
-CME Group will impose no initial margin (performance bond) requirements on such a hedged position.

 May a customer liquidate E-mini futures positions against offsetting positions in the regular-sized futures contract without making additional trades in the market?

 Yes.
-With the customer's consent, a clearing member may offset and liquidate E-mini futures positions against offsetting regular-sized futures positions held in the same account in a 5:1 ratio of E-mini to regular-sized futures contracts.
+With the customer's consent, a clearing member may offset and liquidate E-mini futures positions against offsetting standard-sized futures positions held in the same account in a 5:1 ratio of E-mini to regular-sized futures contracts.
 The positions shall be offset at the previous day's settlement price.
-The clearing member shall notify CME Clearing of offsetting positions by submitting reports to the clearing house through a special online entry screen designed for that purpose
+The clearing member shall notify CME Clearing of offsetting positions by submitting reports to the clearing house through a special online entry screen designed for that purpose.

 What are the position limits for the E-minis?

 Position limits work in conjunction with the existing position limits for the regular-sized contracts.
 As of December 1, 2015, an entity or an account controller could have 140,000 net E-mini S&P 500 futures equivalents, if no other S&P 500 positions were held open.

 What is the reportable position limit for the E-mini contracts?